NishkarshRaj/resume/resume.typ

             [
                 - Deployed Backstage.io developer portal at Broadcom, reducing new engineer onboarding from 4 weeks to 3 days with standardized service templates
                 - Built internal developer platform for William Hill's 150+ engineers with 300+ self-service SRE blueprints, reducing new market launch time from 6 months to 2 weeks (Denmark launch)
-                - Implemented SBOM generation pipeline at Broadcom to meet EO 14028 cybersecurity requirements for federal contract eligibility
-                - Delivered Backstage.io MVP for McKinsey in 3 months with 300+ reusable service blueprints focused on single-button deployment workflows
+                - Delivered Backstage.io MVP for McKinsey with 300+ self-service blueprints, enabling single-button deployments
             ]
         )
     ],